 “The strong male bias in the adult sex ratio was probably caused by female mortality linked to the demands of litter rearing, especially attempting to rear two litters in a season.”

 Sources of mortality can be broadly grouped into one of four categories, each dealt with separately: Predators; Disease/Parasites; Environmental, which includes the perils of climate and hibernation; and Misfortune, which incorporates accidents and most detrimental human encounters.
-There are some cases of deliberate injuries caused to hedgehogs by humans, but these are thankfully rare and appear largely to be committed by teenagers.
+There are some cases of deliberate injuries caused to hedgehogs by humans, some fatal and some not, but these are thankfully rare and, based on newsmedia coverage, appear largely to be committed by teenagers.
 Most instances of hedgehogs injured or killed by human activity appear to be accidental.
+Injuries during fights appear rare, although some altercations can appear violent, but it is not uncommon for hedgehogs to present with swollen legs.
+In some cases swollen legs/feet may be a consequence of a break and hence should always be assessed by a vet or carer, but it often seems to be swelling associated with a bite that subsides of its own accord.